 The internship is viewed as the culmination of extensive preparatory academic work, enabling the student to apply considerable sophistication and background information (conceptual, theoretical, methodological) to the concrete needs of a practical agency setting.

 The undergraduate internship program is available to CJC majors and minors who are juniors or seniors and who have taken four or more criminal justice and criminology courses.
-While there is no specific minimum GPA requirement, it is the policy of the department to make the internship experience available only to those students whose academic performance is deemed adequate in the judgement of the Internship Director for their intended placement, and whose field performance will reflect the high standards of the department and the university.
+While there is no specific minimum GPA requirement, it is the policy of the department to make the internship experience available only to those students whose academic performance is deemed adequate in the judgment of the Internship Director for their intended placement, and whose field performance will reflect the high standards of the department and the university.

 Students interested in enrolling in the undergraduate internship program should submit an application form that is available from the Internship Director’s office.
 Upon submission of the application and related documents, students will meet with the Internship Director regarding their career interests and available field placements that will further those interests.
 It is incumbent upon the student to submit his or her application early in the semester preceding their intended placement.
 This will increase the likelihood of obtaining the selected placement, and is imperative if a placement with a law enforcement agency is desired in order that the agency has adequate time to conduct the customary background investigation.